gellum/gellum-business-hours/readme.txt

 * HPOS (High-Performance Order Storage) compatible.
 * Customizable admin interface with "Readex Pro" Google Font for a modern look.
 * Shortcode `[gellum_business_hours]` to display current store status on your website's frontend.

+### Suggestions? ###

+If you have suggestions for improving this plugin, such as fixing bugs or adding new features, please share them here: [https://gellum.com/opensource](https://gellum.com/opensource)

 == Installation ==